AdamCarnage/E-voting-Blockchainbased/README.md

 # E-voting-Blockchainbased
-Final year project, voting for candidates during election periods.
+Final project, voting for candidates during election periods. can be used in education institutions and companies